 Docker has been installed and running on your system.
 You can visit our Docker tutorial section to work with Docker containers.

 Search Docker Images

-First of all search Docker container images from Docker hub.
-For example, below command will search all images with Fedora and list as output
+First of all search Docker container images from the Docker hub.
+For example, the below command will search all images with Fedora and list them as output

 sudo docker search fedora

 Download Docker Images

 Now download the Docker container with the name Ubuntu on your local system using the following commands.